fsluis/research-methods/docs/README.md

 ## Overview

-This site provides a collection of R-based exercises designed to give you hands-on experience with:
+This site provides a collection of R-based exercises designed to give you hands-on experience with **descriptive statistics** and **inferential statistics**.
-- Descriptive statistics
-- Inferential statistics

 The materials are intended to complement our course lectures and help you deepen your understanding of statistical methods and research design.

 ## Statistics Exercises